kai687/sphinxawesome-theme/docs/demo/admonitions.rst

 .. note::

-   This is how a note will appear.
+   This is how a note appears.

 If you want to include a list of references to further documentation, you can use the ``seealso`` directive.